JanSharp/VRCMusicControl/README.md

 # Music Control

-Control music in VRChat maps using trigger zones.
+Control music and ambiance in VRChat maps using trigger zones and more.
+Supports fading, priority, muting, global timing, etc.

 # Installing